Index

 *Enter the passcode number registered, not the initial passcode number.

-If authentication is successful, the Enter One-time Password screen will appear.
+If authentication is successful, the Enter One-Time Password screen will appear.

-First-time Logins (Register a New Passcode Number)
+2.3.3 Login (Register a New Passcode Number)

 Enter the passcode number to register, and then click the [REGISTER PERSONAL IDENTIFICATION NUMBER (PIN)] button.